9 am to 5 pm

 From the Europeans’ point of view, settlers thought about their own legal order by reference to highly stylized depictions of natives’ law.
 Sometimes Indigenous legality was treated as an example of primitivism, or savagery, or the work of the devil; sometimes as an honorable system appropriate to the social situation of Indians; sometimes as a precursor to imperial law; sometimes as reminiscent of legal systems in European antiquity or in other non-Western societies; and sometimes as an early stage in the Scottish Enlightenment’s four-stage theory of socio-legal development.
 How did Indigenous law serve as a contrast that helped settlers legitimate, critique, and understand their own legal system?
 Conversely, in what ways did the example of settler law occasion debates about the meaning of justice within native communities?
 The conference will bring together law professors, historians, and social scientists to explore how settler and Indigenous law acted as counterpoints within and across European New World empires.

-The list of speakers and paper titles will be added later.
+Paper titles will be added later.

 Faculty and graduate students of Center for Renaissance Studies consortium institutions may be eligible to apply for travel funds to attend CRS programs or to do research at the Newberry Library.
 Each member university sets its own policies and deadlines; contact your Representative Council member in advance for details.